xxPhilipxx/GreyHack/README.md

 # GreyHack

-This is a Repository with a nice tool coded by myself :D
+This is a Repository with a nice tool coded by myself and [NTF121](https://github.com/NTF121/) :D

-Thanks to https://github.com/NTF121 for fixing script errors!
+Thanks to https://github.com/NTF121 for fixing script errors and creating new features!

 # Scan.src: